-- 26. Saplings encourages the development of a sense of right and wrong in an environment where respect and positivity are paramount.
-Positive behaviour will be encouraged by: - a) Setting clear boundaries of behaviour; - b) Praising positive behaviour wherever possible and valuing a child's co-operation; - c) Demonstrating the behaviour that they would expect to see from the children; - d) Providing activities that encourage good behaviour.

-27. We Incentivise good behaviour.
+- 28. Saplings encourages the development of a sense of right and wrong in an environment where respect and positivity are paramount.
+Positive behaviour will be encouraged by staff: - a) Setting clear boundaries of behaviour; - b) Praising positive behaviour wherever possible and valuing a child's co-operation; - c) Demonstrating the behaviour that they would expect to see from the children; - d) Providing activities that encourage good behaviour. - 29.
+We Incentivise good behaviour.
+Each week, one child will be awarded 'Star of the week' for excelling in something that they find difficult or have demonstrated an act of kindness.
+The 'Star of the Week' certificate will be unique to the individual and signed by a member of staff.